 All quarterly and annual reports required by the federal government are generated from HireNet Hawaii data and electronically transmitted to the USDOL.
 DLIR extracts information on employment status and average earnings for all exiters from UI wage records, both intra-state and inter-state.
 Local area staff and Core Partner staff also may enter supplementary information on jobs obtained by participants.
 At the end of each quarter and year, DLIR will transmit to each county and Core Partner their performance reports in the same format as the federal statewide report.
 Counties, Local Boards, and Core Partners will review their performance at least on a quarterly basis and take any necessary corrective actions to resolve deficiencies.
 Staff users can produce reports to assess and correct performance on an on-going basis.
-These reports, filtered by different criteria, dates, and target groups, enable staff to review different aspects of performance prior to or after outcomes are reported with the goal of continually improving performance.
+These reports, filtered by different criteria, dates, and target groups, enable staff to review different aspects of performance.
 The new federal reporting system that will use demographics of participants exiting to determine the applicable performance goals should clarify the impact of different demographics of participants and make it easier to predict future performance without being penalized for serving persons with greater barriers to employment.